pkerpedjiev/emptypipes/_posts/2016-07-03-d3-panning-and-zooming.md

 x<sub>0</sub>, t<sub>y</sub> + k × y<sub>0</sub>]</em>.
 That's it.
 Everything else
 is just sugar and spice on top of this simple transform.

+The major difference between zooming in D3v3 and and D3v4 is that the behavior (dealing with events) and the transforms (positioning elements) are more separated.
+In v3, they used to be part of the behavior whereas in v4, they're part of the element on which the behavior is called.

 To illustrate, let's plot 4 points.
 The rest of this post will only deal with data in one dimension.
 It should be trivial to expand to two dimensions.
 The points will represent the values 1, 1010, 1020 and 5000: